-Just like lava in a volcano, if you are carrying adrenaline for trekking in your veins, September is the right time for doing treks in the Western Ghats.
-Why September?
-Because monsoon season is just about to end.
-With that, the ghats have come alive with greenery and colourful bloom.
+Just like lava in a volcano, if the adrenaline for trekking runs in your veins, then you must explore the Western Ghats for its fantastic treks.
 Ranging from easy to moderate, these treks offer the most spectacular views in the region.
 With almost little to no preparation, you can take quick weekend breaks and break free into the wilderness, into the wild!

-Here is a list of some most beautiful treks in the Western Ghats that can be done is September:
+Here is a list of some most beautiful treks in the Western Ghats that you can do this year:

 1. Tadiandamol Trek

 Tadiandamol is the highest mountain in the Madikeri taluk of Kodagu district of Karnataka, India.
 It is the third highest peak in Karnataka and is a famous trekking destination for trekkers and naturalists.

 It stands at an elevation of 1737 m in the Brahmagiri Wildlife Sanctuary.
 On the way, the trek awards you with incredible sights of carpeted grasslands, thick shola forests and undulating valleys.

 Kudremukh trek is every nimophilist’s dream.
 Lying in the Chikmagalur district of Karnataka, the trek is 22 km in length and trails through boulder sections, forest areas, water streams, deep valleys, muddy terrain, steep hills, and lovely flora and fauna.
 The highest point is at the height of 1892 m above sea level.

 Kudremukh means “horse-faced” as one of its peaks resembles a horse's face.
 Being here is a real treat to the eyes and soul.

 3. Bandaje Arbi and Ballalarayana Durga Fort Trek